xebialabs/love-demo/demo/JenkinsWorld/README.md

 First, set up Docker and the XL client using the first step of the [DevOps as Code workshop](https://github.com/xebialabs/devops-as-code-demo/tree/workshop-1/workshop).

-Note: the `xl` client used there is an older version, use [8.5.0-alpha.2](https://s3.amazonaws.com/xl-cli/bin/8.5.0-alpha.2/darwin-amd64/xl).
+Note: Download the latest XL CLI: [8.5.0-alpha.2](https://s3.amazonaws.com/xl-cli/bin/8.5.0-alpha.2/darwin-amd64/xl).

 Tell [Hes](mailto:hsiemelink@xebialabs.com) if you run into trouble.
 The Dev ♥︎ team is working on a proper release process in the meanwhile, so we won't have issues here.

 ### Run XL Release and Jenkins

-#### Jenkins pipeline radar
-Check out [xlr-jenkins-pipeline-radar-plugin](https://github.com/xebialabs/xlr-jenkins-pipeline-radar-plugin/) into `~/Code`.
-(This weird step will disappear soon)

 #### Start Docker
-Now start docker from the `demo/JenkinsWorld` directory
+Start docker from the `demo/JenkinsWorld` directory

 ```
 $ cd demo/JenkinsWorld